 This One Pot Thai Pork Stir-Fry is a simple meal that’s perfect for the busy back to school season.
 Ready in less than 30 minutes and mega tasty!

-This One Pot Thai Pork Stir-Fry is one of those meals.
+This One Pot Thai Pork Stir-Fry is just the meal.

 One Pot.
 Loads of healthy veggies.
 Maximum flavor.
 Minimal clean up.